 - Make sure that nothing is touching your roof.
 There should be no branches hanging near your roof, and there should be no other debris that has regular contact with your roof.

-- After big weather events, like super hot summers, heavy rain, snow, or wind storms, check your roof.
+- Check your roof after big weather events, like super hot summers, heavy rain, snow, or wind storms.
 Look all around to make sure that there are no small dents, scratches, or other types of damage to your roof.
 When a significant weather event occurs and hits your big bad metal roof, you may stomp out there, all proud and happy to see your metal roof looks perfectly fine at first glance.
 Now that is all well and good, but you need to take a close look and see if there are any small issues with the roof because these can lead to more significant problems and need to be addressed as soon as possible if you want to ensure the longevity of your metal roof.

 - As tough as your metal roof is, depending on the type of metal it is made from, you need to make sure other people who work on it have worked with that metal before.
 What I mean by that is if you have HVAC, plumbers, or electricians on your roof for whatever reason, you want to make sure they know what they are talking about when it comes to your specific metal roofing system.